We've learned a lot about sustainability but we've only just begun.

 It's tempting to feel a bit smug here in beautiful B.C., where you can literally get lost in the wilderness, or paddle alongside whales and seals.
 Our electricity generation is also mainly hydroelectric and among the cleanest in the world.

-But while we've learned a whole lot about sustainability since the first Earth Day in 1970, we still have a long, long way to go.
-So on Earth Day 2018 – Sunday, April 22 – consider what you can do personally to live more sustainably.
+But while we've learned a whole lot about sustainability since the first Earth Day in 1970, we have a long, long way to go.
+So on Earth Day – April 22 – consider what you can do personally to live more sustainably.

-Not quite sure Earth Day is relevant?
-Here are five reasons why it still matters:
+Here are five reasons why Earth Day matters:

 1. Canadian homes are energy hogs